Estimated reading time: 8 minutes, 9 seconds

 The C3 Technology water heaters will come equipped with a thermal cutoff (TCO) device that is

-integral with the thermocouple.
+integral to the thermocouple.
 Temperature cutoff points range from 160°C to 200°C depending on

 thermocouple circuit and shut off the main and pilot burner gas flow.
 The pilot would have to be relit

-after the TCO has had sufficient time to cool down (sensor is below 120 degrees F).
+after the TCO has had sufficient time to cool down (the sensor is below 120 degrees F).